 Add in your favorite seeds, like chia, flax or whatever you have on-hand.
 Choose to leave the oats and other dry ingredients they size they are or pulse in your food processor a few times to make everything finer.

 I am sure you can come up with additional, delicious ideas!

 Can I Freeze Homemade Energy Bites?

 Yes!
 These bites freeze well.
 Simply place them in freezer bags getting as much air out as possible or use a FoodSaver (below) if you have one and portion 4-6 at a time in small bags.
 When ready to enjoy, grab and go allowing them to thaw for 20 minutes or so.

 I hope you try out these yummy, easy Banana Oatmeal Energy Balls.
 Tag me when you make them on Instagram and I will share your creation!
 Can't wait to see how you make them and what changes you may make!

 Oatmeal Banana Energy Bites

 - 1 ¼- 1 ½ cups old fashioned oats

 - 3 tablespoons mini chocolate chips

-- In a microwave-safe bowl, microwave the peanut butter and banana for 15-20 seconds, just enough to make them a bit more easy to incorporate.
+- In a microwave-safe bowl, microwave the peanut butter 15-20 seconds, just enough to make them a bit more easy to incorporate.